Argentaa/desafio_3/README.md

-# PetShop Backend API
+# PetShop Full-Stack Application

-This is the backend API for a pet shop website built with Node.js, TypeScript, and SQLite.
+This is a full-stack PetShop application with a React frontend and Express backend.

+## Project Structure

+The project is organized into two main directories:

+- `backend/`: Contains the Express.js API server
+- `frontend/`: Contains the React frontend application

 ## Features